WyliodrinEmbeddedIoT/internship2025/AndreiDragota/readme.md

 ## 18 July 2025
 I'd say the keyboard is 50% implemented, all of the tests at the driver level seem to pass, we just need to clean up the init in the PS/2 controller to let other devices connect.
 Next thing would be to write a small capsule for future VGA implementation and test the keyboard even more (and ofc. to run make prepush and solve those small issues :D ) https://github.com/WyliodrinEmbeddedIoT/tock/pull/35

+## 23 July 2025
+Finished up and polished the whole keyboard driver.
+Hopefully it works now.
+Next step would be to combine VGA + 8042 + Keyboard in order to add the text capsule over the keyboard.